biicode/docs/basic-usage.rst

 If you want to add any file, just click right mouse button on the folder on your block and create a new file

-To build with biicode you need to set up build configuration in eclipse:

-#.
-Right click on your_blockname@build.
-#.
-Properties > Builders > New > Program > Ok
-#.
-Set cpp_configure as name
-#.
-In Location browse for bii executable in your filesystem (/usr/bin/bii for unix systems)
-#.
-In working directory browse workspace and select your_blockname@build
-#.
-Add cpp:configure in arguments box
-#.
-Click OK
-#.
-Click Up two times to move cpp_configure to the top of the list
-#.
-Click Ok

-Now you can build your project (Project > Build Project)
-Note: If you add new dependencies to your project you'll need to manually invoke "bii find" or add it to the build config in the same way we did with "bii cpp:configure"
+Note: If you add new dependencies to your project you'll need to manually invoke "bii find"

+You can build your application in Project > Build project if you don't have automated builds set.

 To run your application from eclipse you need to change run configuration.